 Among many awesome things to do in Amsterdam in Christmastime, some of the most magical things do are: attend Amsterdam Light Festival exhibiting light artworks (check out Amsterdam: Light Festival Boat Tour with Unlimited Drinks), tour Amsterdam by bike like locals, cruise Amsterdam canals, watch the biggest Swan Ballet in the world in Amsterdam Rai, visit the beautiful Dutch churches of Sint Nicolaaskerk and Vondelkerk in Amsterdam, enjoy in the fireworks on Dam Square in Amsterdam on New Year’s Eve.

-And don’t forget to try glühwein – mulled wine with some Dutch Christmas foods.
-Try some Christmas Dutch delicacies like oliebollen – Dutch doughnuts, or appelbeignets – Dutch apple fritters!
+And don’t forget to try glühwein – mulled wine with some traditional Dutch food like Dutch bitterballen – crispy Dutch meatballs served as snacks in bars.
+Or, try some Christmas Dutch delicacies like oliebollen – Dutch doughnuts, or appelbeignets – Dutch apple fritters!

 The I Amsterdam City Card comes with free visits to museums and attractions, unlimited access to Amsterdam’s public transport, and a free canal cruise.
-It worths every cent!
+It’s worth every cent!

 But if you need only unlimited public transport (on all trams, buses, ferries, and the metro for up to 7 days), check out Amsterdam GVB Public Transport Ticket.

-The capital of Scotland is one of best Chrtsimast destinations in Europe.
+The capital of Scotland is one of the best Christmas destinations in Europe.

 Let’s be honest, Edinburgh is always lovely!